 If five individuals in the local community have reported similar incidents of ASB separately to the Council, Police and/or Registered Social Landlord (RSL) in the last six months, and they consider that no action has been taken.

 If you (as an individual) have complained to the council, Greater Manchester Police and/or a Registered Social Landlord (RSL) once about an incident or crime motivated by hatred (Hate Incident / Crime) in the last six months and you consider that no action has been taken.

 You will need to provide details of each time you have reported ASB – i.e. the organisation you reported it to, the name of the employee you spoke to, and/or Incident Reference Number if applicable.
 In addition, specific information about the incidents reported and confirmation you have completed requests by the agency to enable them to take action, e.g. complete diary sheets or provide impact statements etc.

 To read more information and make an Anti-Social Behaviour Case Review, visit the antisocial behaviour pages on the council website.

 What can I expect?

-A meeting will take place between the agencies relevant to your case, which may include local Police, the Council, and an RSL, to discuss what actions have been considered and taken.
+A meeting will take place between the agencies relevant to your case, which may include local Police, the Council, and a Registered Social Landlord, to discuss what actions have been considered and taken.
 These agencies will review any response and make recommendations on how the problem can be resolved.